TomasMikula/ReactFX/README.md

 // wait 250ms
 ```
 In the above example, an event that is emitted no later than 200ms after the previous one is accumulated (added) to the previous one. `accum` emits these values: 10, 5.

+### and more...

+See the [JavaDoc](http://www.reactfx.org/javadoc/org/reactfx/EventStream.html) for more stream combinators.

 Laziness of composite streams